Abecedary: H for Humility

 Humility has an undeserved reputation, forged over centuries of confusion between two radically different realities: humility, which is chosen freely from within, and humiliation, which is imposed from without and aims to diminish and deny the dignity of others.
 This confusion breeds mistrust, particularly in our performance-driven societies, where self-assertion is obligatory for any form of success.
 In truth, humility is neither self-deprecation nor resignation.
 It does not diminish those who cultivate it; rather, it frees them from illusions about themselves and liberates them from the paralyzing demands of excessive self-regard.
 We encounter false modesty far more often than authentic humility.
 False modesty takes secret pride in its supposed restraint and compares itself endlessly to others to confirm that it has “more.”
 Authentic humility is a quality of being rather than having.
 It escapes the vicious cycle of comparison that takes hold of us from childhood.

 II.
-A Prerequisite for all progress
+A prerequisite for all progress

 For those sincerely engaged in inner transformation, humility is not just another virtue; it is the foundation for all the others.
 It is the fertile ground — humus — in which the finest qualities can take root and grow.
 Humble people are ready to learn.
 They acknowledge their shortcomings without shame, examine their inner workings with clarity, and create a space within themselves that is free of pretensions and artifice.
 This space is open to receiving the lessons that life offers.
 Humility makes us aware of our limits and how slowly we progress.
 It naturally makes us more attentive to others, less quick to judge them for their weaknesses, and more devoted to finding common ground.
 However, humility is a fragile quality.
 At the first victory over ourselves, pride lurks at our threshold, ready to lead us back to old certainties or new pretensions.
 This is why humility requires gentle, constant vigilance—less a frontal struggle than a patient return to our rightful place.